 - TRANSFORMERS: Philadelphia welcomed plenty of blockbuster entertainment when “Transformers Revenge of the Fallen” was filmed all over our city.
 Some of the most iconic locations of the film include the Benjamin Franklin Bridge, where visitors can get a great view from the Race Street Pier, The University of Pennsylvania where Shia LeBouf’s character was a student, and Eastern State Penitentiary, where LeBouf and co-star Megan Fox take shelter after running from the Transformers along the Schuylkill River.

 - NATIONAL TREASURE: Philadelphia’s incredible historic monuments help star Nicolas Cage of “National Treasure” throughout his journey.
 Independence Hall and the Liberty Bell are featured prominently – as well as a prized possession of Philadelphia’s favorite founding father, Benjamin Franklin.

-- UP CLOSE AND PERSONAL: “Up Close and Personal,” with Robert Redford and Michelle Pfeiffer, features Philadelphia’s local television scene.
+- UP CLOSE AND PERSONAL: Robert Redford and Michelle Pfeiffer star in this film that features Philadelphia’s local television scene.
 Head to the Pennsylvania Convention Center for a glimpse into one of its settings.

-- WITNESS: “Witness,” starring Harrison Ford, Kelly McGillis and Danny Glover, is the story of a Philadelphia cop who tries to solve a murder witnessed by a young Amish boy.
+- WITNESS: Starring Harrison Ford, Kelly McGillis and Danny Glover, this film tells the story of a Philadelphia cop who tries to solve a murder witnessed by a young Amish boy.
 The most memorable scene is set in Philadelphia’s 30th Street Station.

 The Philadelphia Convention & Visitors Bureau (PHLCVB) is the official tourism promotion agency for the City of Philadelphia globally.